4801 Westown Parkway

 IRA stands for an individual retirement account.
 IRAs allow you to grow your retirement funds on a tax-deferred basis or through tax-free growth.
 Depending on your income and your tax filing status, contributions to a Traditional IRA may be fully or partially deductible from your income.
 Withdrawals from a Traditional IRA prior to age 59 ½ may result in a 10% IRS penalty tax in addition to current income tax.

-Non-qualified investment accounts are not eligible for tax benefits like deductions, exemptions, and credits that are meant to reduce taxable income.
+Non-qualified investment accounts are not eligible for tax benefits like deductions, exemptions and credits that are meant to reduce taxable income.
 However, with a non-qualified investment account, you can invest as much or as little as you want in any given year as well as withdraw your savings at any time.
 The money you invest is money you’ve already received through income and paid income tax on.
 The only tax you pay when you withdraw your money from a non-qualified investment account is on realized gains such as interest or appreciation.

-This is a big question, and our financial advisors help folks answer it for their particular situation every day.
-The amount of money needed to retire varies for everyone depending on their retirement goals, spending habits, and dreams.
+This is a big question, and our financial advisors for retirement help folks answer it for their particular situation every day.
+The amount of money needed to retire varies for everyone depending on their retirement goals, spending habits and dreams.
 At Compass Financial, we don’t believe in a one-size-fits all approach to retirement planning.
 Instead, we take the time to listen to your unique situation so that together we can create a plan tailored specifically to you.

 These questions will help you prepare to meet with your retirement planner in Des Moines.
 Before scheduling a meeting, be sure to check out our independent and comprehensive hourly planning option.